pytask-dev/pytask/docs/how_to_guides/bp_organization.rst

 2. The second section is a TL;DR (too long; did not read) which provides a short summary of the guide and its (five) most important messages.

-3. The third section provides the advice in detail.
+3. The third section, Best Practices, provides the advice in detail.
 This section must be well structured, concise, and easy to understand.
 Each tip is associated with an example.